zenoix/zenoix-blog/src/content/blog/why-i-dont-use-code-notebooks.md

 > [!TIP]
 > This pretty much means that all variables and definitions are remembered throughout the lifetime of the kernel until the cells that assigned them are run again (overwriting them) or if the kernel is restarted (the state is lost).

-This causes frustrating situations, especially for prototyping where the code changes quickly and frequently.
+This causes frustration, especially for prototyping where the code changes quickly and frequently.
 It is way too easy to get the wrong results or bugs to appear if you forget which cells have run before and the values of every variable.

-Another situation that occurs more often than you'd think is when a cell is modified but was not run.
+Another situation that occurs more often than you'd think is when a cell is modified but not run.
 This leads to the false impression that cells that run in the future will be affected by the changes or that the output of the code cell came from that update and not the previous code.

 ![Image showing modified but not run cell](@assets/images/why-i-dont-use-code-notebooks/state.jpg)